Other Projects & Case Studies

 - Lack of business and commercial skills in graduates – Employers have indicated that, after finishing a Qualification (or an apprenticeship), workers may be required to run a small operation within a business environment, which may include rostering staff, ordering stock using various online platforms, or other business functions.
 These skill areas need to be better reflected in the Training Package.

 To address the workforce skills issues faced by the sector, the Tourism, Travel and Hospitality IRC proposed to the Australian Industry and Skills Committee (AISC) that an update of those Training Package Products supporting job roles in Cookery and Kitchen Operations, be conducted.
 The AISC endorsed the update work proposed and a sub-committee of the IRC was formed to oversee and guide this project.

 This project is being overseen by the Tourism, Travel and Hospitality IRC.
-A sub-committee of the IRC has been formed to direct the project and provide guidance regarding updates to Training Package Products.
 The membership of this sub-committee is as follows: